Hotchickheaven/hotchickheaven/README.md

 I like the walking dead, resident evil, mouthwashing, Silent hill, arcane, Death note, monster high

-I gen super friendly and would mind flowing you back!! and i don't care if you want to boop me or sit down with i'm really chill with that!
+I gen super friendly and would mind following you back!! and i don't care if you want to boop me or sit down with i'm really chill with that!